 TorizonCore Technical Overview

-Torizon is an embedded computing platform that enables robust, scalable and easy-to-maintain software.
-The Torizon’s primary component is TorizonCore: a minimal embedded Linux image featuring, among other essential services, a container runtime and components for secure remote over-the-air (OTA) update.
+Torizon is an embedded computing platform that enables robust, scalable, and easy-to-maintain software.
+The Torizon’s primary component is TorizonCore: a minimal embedded Linux image featuring, among other essential services, a container runtime and components for secure offline and remote over-the-air (OTA) update.

 Torizon fully supports the following Computer on Modules:

 - Colibri iMX7 1GB

 - Colibri iMX6ULL 1GB

 This article provides a technical TorizonCore’s architectural overview and explores its main components and the tools to work with the system.
 For step-by-step instructions to start working with Torizon, please see the Torizon Quickstart Guide.

 There are some image variants of TorizonCore.
 See a comparison table below with the currently supported images: